Does this test have other names?

 Other tests are often ordered when cultures are done to find out how far the infection

 has spread.
-They may also be ordered to look for other causes of symptoms.
+They may also be done to look for other causes of symptoms.
 These tests

 Complete blood count with differential